subsquid/docs/docs/evm-indexing/supported-networks.md

 # Supported EVM networks

+(????
+Update the list once the dev-ops are complete)

 The table below list the public EVM Archive endpoints to be used with [`setDataSource()`](/evm-indexing/configuration) `EvmBatchProcessor` configuration.

 | Network                 |  Endpoint lookup command                    |        Archive endpoint                            |